What is Performance Appraisal?

 The horn and halo effect is a human tendency to see only the good or the bad in a person.
 For example, an employer might just see that the employee is never on time and will rate the employee low on all the brackets because of that.
 However, he might not notice that the employee works for long hours every day and completes the work on time.
 This can affect an employee’s overall ratings.

 4. Spillover Effect

 This refers to human behavior.
 It means that while judging the employee for performance appraisal it is possible that the manager simply marks an employee high because of their past performances instead of their current ones.
 They rank the employee by taking into account the overall overview that they have of the employee.

 5. Attitude of Evaluator

 There you have it, the complete guide to performance appraisal in HRM.
 Performance appraisals are only as good as their implementation and the system in which they are performed.
 If it is done simply for the sake of doing it, then there truly is no advantage to it.
-However, if the process is implemented correctly then it can truly help the organisation be more productive, more focused & will help authority figures to make better decisions.
+However, if the process is implemented correctly then it can truly help the organization be more productive, more focused and also will help authority figures to make better decisions.